Introduction To The Staff | How To Read Notes On The Staff

-Finally, the lines of the bass clef from bottom to top, G, B, D, F, A can be seen as an acronym for “Good Boyfriends Don’t Forget Anniversaries”.
-Being that “Good” is the first word in “Good Boyfriends Don’t Forget Anniversaries” G is then obviously the note found on the first line of the staff.
-Good, G.
+Finally, the lines of the bass clef from bottom to top, G, B, D, F, A can be seen as an acronym for “Great Big Dogs Fight Animals”.